MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Usage
 ^^^^^

-The below procedure assumes that the application already has localization source files named ``HelloWorldMessages*.po`` that are referenced as External Resource.
+The procedure below assumes that the application already has localization source files named ``HelloWorldMessages*.po`` that are referenced as External Resource.

 The procedure below explains how to setup the fallback on a default resource embedding the ``en_US`` locale only:

 - Create a new localization source file in the ``src/main/resources`` folder (e.g. ``HelloWorldMessagesDefault_en_US.po``).
-  This file should contain the same translations that ``HelloWorldMessages_en_US.po``,
+  This file should contain the same translations as ``HelloWorldMessages_en_US.po``,
 - Declare it in the ``*.nls.list`` file (e.g. ``com.microej.example.nls.generated.HelloWorldMessagesDefault``),
 - Create a new class that implements the ``NLS`` interface (e.g. ``DefaultNLS``),
 - Implement every method, wrapping on ``HelloWorldMessagesDefault``: